godotengine/godot-docs/classes/class_streampeer.rst

 - :ref:`Array<class_Array>` **get_data** **(** :ref:`int<class_int>` bytes **)**

 Returns a chunk data with the received bytes.
-The amount of bytes to be received can be requested in the ``bytes`` argument.
+The number of bytes to be received can be requested in the ``bytes`` argument.
 If not enough bytes are available, the function will block until the desired amount is received.
 This function returns two values, an :ref:`Error<enum_@GlobalScope_Error>` code and a data array.

 ----